 Inspect the weld

 Wait 5 minutes for the bead to cool.
-Visually inspect it: it should be uniform, without discontinuities, without bubbles, and well adhered to both sheets.
-Check with a screwdriver in doubtful areas: if it peels off, repeat the weld.
-All critical extrusion welds must be tested with a vacuum box or electric spark.
+Inspect it visually: it must be uniform, without discontinuities, without bubbles and well bonded to both sheets.
+Check with a screwdriver in doubtful areas: if it peels off, redo the weld.
+Every critical extrusion weld must be tested with a vacuum box or electric spark.

 💡 Dodom Expert Tip:

-Before starting the day, weld a 30 cm (12 in) test piece on a scrap of the same geomembrane, wait for it to cool, and perform a manual peel test.
-If the bead separates from the base material, the temperature is too low or the surface lipid has not been removed.
-These 5 minutes of testing prevent hundreds of meters from being poorly welded.
+Before starting the workday, weld a 30 cm (12 in) test piece on a scrap of the same geomembrane, wait for it to cool and run a manual peel test.
+If the bead peels off the base material, the temperature is low or the surface lipid has not been removed.
+Those 5 minutes of testing prevent hundreds of poorly welded meters.

 ⚠️ Common mistake to avoid:

-Do not weld on wet, dirty, or high-humidity sheets without ventilation.
-Trapped moisture turns into bubbles during melting and ruins the joint.
-In Dominican Republic projects, avoid extruding after rain and during morning dew hours.
+Do not weld on a wet or dirty sheet, or in high ambient humidity without ventilation.
+Trapped moisture turns into a bubble during melting and ruins the joint.
+On Dominican job sites, avoid extruding after rain and during morning dew hours.
 Wait until the sheet is visibly dry and warm in the sun.

 Complementary products

-The extruder always works alongside the materials it joins and, in large projects, the hot wedge that handles long runs.
+The extruder always works together with the materials it joins and, on large jobs, with the hot wedge that makes the long runs.
 These are the typical allies of a waterproofing project.

-HDPE geomembrane is the base material that the extruder welds.
-The HDPE welding rod is the filler material loaded into the extruder: it must be of the same grade and supplier as the sheet to ensure chemical compatibility.
-The hot wedge welding machine is the indispensable partner for long runs: the extruder and the wedge complement each other, they don't compete.
+The HDPE geomembrane is the base material that the extruder welds.
+The HDPE welding bead is the filler material loaded into the extruder: it must be of the same grade and supplier as the sheet to guarantee chemical compatibility.
+The hot wedge welding machine is the indispensable partner for long runs: the extruder and the wedge complement each other, they do not compete.

 Maintenance and care

 The extruder is an expensive and sensitive machine.
-Its maintenance directly defines its useful life:
+Its maintenance directly determines its service life:

-• Cleaning at the end of each day: extrude into the air for 30 seconds before turning off to purge any material remaining in the screw.
-If left with cold material inside, the next start-up can damage the motor.
+• Cleaning at the end of each workday: extrude into the air for 30 seconds before switching off to purge the material left in the screw.
+If you leave it with cold material inside, the next startup can damage the motor.

 • Screw inspection: every 50 hours of use, remove the shoe and inspect the screw.
-Clean with a brass brush, never steel.
+Clean with a bronze brush, never a steel one.

 • Hot air blower filters: check filters monthly.
-In dusty environments (earthmoving, nearby concrete pouring), check weekly.
+On dusty job sites (earthworks, nearby concreting) check weekly.

-• Cables and connections: the machine operates at 220 V with high power consumption.
+• Cables and connections: the machine works at 220 V with high consumption.
 Use only extension cords of adequate cross-section (≥5 mm² up to 25 m).
-Thin cables cause voltage drop, and the machine operates cold.
+Thin cables cause voltage drop and the machine works cold.

-• Storage: store it in its original case, dry and horizontally.
-Never laid down with the shoe facing the ground: this deforms the outlet area.
+• Storage: store it in its original case, dry and horizontal.
+Never lying down with the shoe facing down resting on the floor: it deforms the outlet area.

 Frequently asked questions

-When do I use an extruder and when a hot wedge?
+When do I use the extruder and when the hot wedge?

-The hot wedge is the primary machine for long runs in large projects: ponds, lagoons, landfills.
-It welds with a double bead and a test channel, which is faster and verifiable by pressure.
+The hot wedge is the main machine for long runs on large jobs: ponds, lagoons, landfills.
+It welds with a double bead and a test channel, faster and verifiable by pressure.
 The extruder is used where the wedge cannot reach: details, corners, patches, connections to rigid structures, around pipes.
-A professional waterproofing project requires both.
+A professional waterproofing job needs both.

 What geomembrane thickness can I weld?

-This extruder works comfortably with HDPE geomembranes from 0.5 to 2.5 mm (20 to 100 mil).
-For thinner thicknesses, decrease the hot air temperature and increase the travel speed.
-For thicker thicknesses, the extruder still works, but it's advisable to preheat the area with an additional blower to prevent heat dissipation before melting the base material.
+This extruder works comfortably with HDPE geomembrane of 0.5 to 2.5 mm (20 to 100 mil).
+For thinner thicknesses, adjust the hot air temperature downward and increase the travel speed.
+For thicker thicknesses, extrusion still works but it is advisable to preheat the area with an additional blower to prevent the heat from dissipating before melting the base material.

-Can I use it with a generator on job sites without a power grid?
+Can I use it with a generator on jobs without mains power?

 Yes, but the generator must deliver at least 5 kVA of continuous power and a pure sine wave.
-Cheap construction site generators provide an unregulated waveform that confuses the extruder's temperature PID, making the machine unstable.
-If you're going to operate far from the grid, invest in a quality inverter generator.
+Cheap job-site generators deliver an unregulated wave that confuses the extruder's temperature PID and the machine works unstably.
+If you are going to operate far from the mains, invest in a quality inverter generator.